sloria/www/content/2013-07-15-hosting-static-flask-sites-for-free-on-github-pages.md

-title: Hosting static Flask sites for free on Github Pages
+title: Hosting Static Flask Sites on Github Pages
 category: programming
 tags: python, flask

 This past weekend, I released [KillTheYak.com](http://killtheyak.com/), a website with guides for installing and using various tools.
-It's a static site powered by [Flask][] and hosted for free on [Github Pages][].
+It's a static site powered by [Flask][] and hosted for free (as in beer) on [Github Pages][].

 Static Flask sites are a big win because: